 An example of the sign is shown in Figure 4-1 below.
-More information on the contents of the signs is available on the website.
+More information on the contents of the signs is available on the Caution and Warning Signs webpage.

-Figure 5-1 Example Laboratory Caution Sign
+Figure 4-1 Example Laboratory Caution Sign

 2. Emergency Procedures for Laboratories